5 Ways to Reduce Computer Time in Your Classroom When Using Digital Resources

 The first strategy on our list relates to what we at AES call the four phases of education.

-The four phases of education are:
+The four phases of learning are:

 - Explore: Students discover a concept